Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Beyond Memorization: Gradient Projection for Selective Learning

 \subsection{Method: Enforcing Concept Exclusion via Orthogonal Projection}

-To apply gradient projection in text‐conditioned diffusion, the first step is to isolate the visual features that carry IP leakage risk.
+To apply gradient projection in a text-conditioned diffusion model, we first isolate the visual features that pose an IP-leakage risk.
 Consider an image of Kung Fu Panda’s Po.
-The goal is to let the model learn the general concept of ``a panda doing Kung Fu'' while systematically preventing the acquisition of Po’s unique, protected likeness (e.g., small, rounded ears; yellowish-brown shorts; specific eye shape).
+Our objective is to let the model learn the general concept of ``a panda doing Kung Fu'' while preventing it from acquiring Po’s distinctive, protected likeness (e.g., rounded ear shape, yellowish-brown shorts, characteristic facial features).

-Since our diffusion model is text-conditioned, we use the CLIP text encoder to define the direction of the forbidden concept.
-We pick a primary caption $p_{\mathrm{main}}$ to capture the desired concept:
+Because the model is text-conditioned, we use the CLIP text encoder to define directions in concept space.
+We begin by selecting a primary caption $p_{\mathrm{main}}$ that captures the desired concept:

-We first compute its training gradient using the denoising loss $\mathcal{L}$:
+Using the denoising loss $\mathcal{L}$, we compute the corresponding training gradient:

-which, unconstrained, would steer the model toward reproducing all features present in the image, including Po’s appearance.
+which, if left unmodified, would encourage the model to learn all features present in the training image, including Po’s copyrighted appearance.

-To identify and remove the memorization directions, we introduce an auxiliary prompt $p_{\mathrm{feat}}$ that isolates a protected attribute of Po.
-For example:
+To identify the directions responsible for memorizing protected attributes, we introduce an auxiliary prompt $p_{\mathrm{feat}}$ that isolates a specific copyrighted feature: